10 super easy decluttering and organizing tips

 Declutter first, then organize

-Let me be really clear, you can’t organize clutter!
-One of the big mistakes people make when they start out is wasting money on storage baskets and organizing units.
+Let me be clear, you can’t organize clutter!
+One of the big mistakes people make when they start decluttering is wasting money on storage baskets and organizing units.

 If you declutter first, you’ll have less to organize.
-You may find you don’t need those fancy baskets and “life-changing” organizing solutions.
+You may find you don’t need those fancy baskets and organizing solutions, no matter how “life changing” the advertisers and influencers claim they are.

 Let’s keep in touch!
 Join my mailing list and I’ll email you when I add a new post.